ibm-wsc/cloud-native-linuxone/docs/application-promotion/promote.md

 3. Save pipeline

-Your current pipeline builds and test your application, creates a docker image for it, deploys it to the development environment, and ensures that the application is working both internally and externally.
+Your current pipeline builds and tests your application, creates a docker image for it, deploys it to the development environment, and ensures that the application is working both internally and externally.
 In other words, once your application successfully completes the current pipeline, you can be confident in it and be ready to move to staging[^3].

 [^3]:
     You could create more extensive tests to make sure that the pages are rendering correctly (besides just returning a proper status code).
 However, that is beyond the scope of the lab and this at least makes sure requests are successfully sent and returned via an external route, which is good enough for the lab's purposes.